BigtoC/nftx-protocol-v2/README.md

 ### 4. Trade the NFT
 The script first get the price from the contract, then make a trade.
 Fee is not included in the price we get, so the submitted price is price * 1.2, to cover any fee that required by Uniswap

+I'm so sorry that in step 3 I can successfully create a liquidity pool, but keep failing adding liquidity, so I have to create a pool with liquidity manually in the NFTX website.

 Run the command to trade:
 ```shell